buildspace/buildspace-projects/AI_Avatar_Generator/en/Section_2/Lesson_2_Train_Stable_Diffusion_on_Yourself.md

 Once you’ve got all your pics and are happy with the backgrounds, we can prep them for processing.
 The main thing we need to do here is to resize them to 512x512 because that’s the size of all the images we’ll be generating.
 Head over to [Birme](https://www.birme.net/?target_width=512&target_height=512) and resize all your pics to 512x512.

 The last thing you need to do is rename all your pics with a unique label.
 SD has millions of data points for what a “man”, “woman” or “handsome AI developer” looks like.
-It probably also has lots of results for your first name.
-So what we need to do here is give you, the subject, a distinct name that we can use in prompts.
+It probably has lots of results for your first name as well.
+So we need to give you, the subject, a distinct name that we can use in prompts.

 I’m mashing my first and last names to get “abraza”.
 So in a prompt I’d go “Oil paint portrait of **abraza** as a professional wrestler by Vincent Van Gogh”.